 One of the more memorable comments about a book comes from acclaimed writer and philosopher Susan Sontag: “These two high-octane minds in dialogue, in deep, respectful friendship, resound in their letters like a piano sonata for four hands that’s part Schubert, part Busoni.
 And then there is the enclosing arch of Feld’s visionary evocation of Guston’s quest and Guston’s vulnerability…this is a beautiful, mysterious generous book.”

 Arranging the book by painting titled chapters as Web, Source, Blue Light, and Talking, and including letters between Feld and Guston imbues life into the works.
 After Guston’s death, his daughter Musa Mayer discovered their letters on his desk, and fortunately for posterity, they are included in the appendix edited by Josh Rubins.
-The absence of any reference to Musa Mayer in Guston’s work seems mysterious while his wife is mentioned frequently in letters and appears as the subject of many of his artworks.
+The absence of any reference to Musa Mayer in Guston’s work seems mysterious, while his wife is mentioned frequently in letters and appears as the subject of many of his artworks.

-Ross Feld met Guston writing a review of his latest exhibition.
+Ross Feld met Guston, writing a review of his latest exhibition.
 While it was poorly received, Feld had praised it and was clearly cognizant of Guston’s new direction.
-You see, Guston had created an uproar when in the 1970 Marlborough Gallery show he displayed his evolution from abstract expressionist style to a cartoonish mode.
+You see, Guston had created an uproar when, in the 1970 Marlborough Gallery show, he displayed his evolution from an abstract expressionist style to a cartoonish mode.
 Akin to Picasso, this evolution fit a natural inclination of the genius artists to evolve from previous grand master forms to new modes of expression.
 “Except for maybe Picasso, no other painter of our time so provided a whole, populated-with-surprise world as did Guston of this decade or so of later output – and he did so with a consistent edge of philosophical humor and self-mockery that even Picasso himself did not equal,” writes Feld.

 Feld’s writing is insightful, rich, and colorful.
 From his unique knowledge and relationship with the artist, we gain an insider’s glimpse into the inner workings of this painter who has profoundly influenced contemporary artists.
-“I tended to be more conversationally correct, spending more time tugging Guston back to earth a little when his kite seemed headed for a tree,” writes Feld referring to Guston’s limitless appetite for talk.
+“I tended to be more conversationally correct, spending more time tugging Guston back to earth a little when his kite seemed headed for a tree,” writes Feld, referring to Guston’s limitless appetite for talk.